November 9th-10th 2019

 - How to provide a safe container through which people can liberate themselves from their inner restrictions through self expression and creativity.

-- However to avoid the pitfalls and potential dangers or working with drama that the unaware can fall into.
+- How to avoid the pitfalls and potential dangers or working with drama that the unaware can fall into.

 - How to deal with your own anxiety when running the session.